5 Best Long Range Scopes For 6.5 Creedmoor & PRC [All Price Range]

 Since the 6.5 CM is a long-range caliber, the natural choice would be holdover ballistic reticle that provides points of reference to hold for elevation and wind adjustments.
 Set in the first focal plane, it`s very suitable for long-range shooting.

 The hunters and less experienced shooters may find suitable reticles with traditional milling (MOA) crosshairs.
 These come with vertical and horizontal points of reference to hold for wind or hold for elevation.

 But the serious shooters in the long-range world prefer an improved mil-dot reticle with a simple grid pattern (Christmas tree) for simple holdovers at the range.

 Look for uncluttered reticle center, which is extremely helpful to spot the last hit without having bunch of thick lines or dots blocking the target at extreme long distances.

-Also look for fine 1/10 Mil subtensions to help range targets that are very far away and too small to see because 1/10 Mil bracket can very precisely size up the target in Mils.
+Also look for fine 1/10 Mil subtensions to help range targets that are very far away and too small to see, and this is where 1/10 Mil bracket can very precisely size up the target in Mils.

-These 4 reticles are great for speed ranging and holdover eliminating math in the field.
+These 4 reticles are great for speed ranging and holdover eliminating math as much as possible in the field.